Eighth Annual Veterinary Job Fair Features Non-Traditional Career Opportunities

 A student and practitioner meet at the Veterinary Job and Externship Fair

-The 2023 Veterinary Job & Externship Fair at the Texas A&M School of Veterinary Medicine & Biomedical Sciences (VMBS) presented a wealth of opportunities for students to explore unique areas within veterinary medicine.
+The 2023 Veterinary Job & Externship Fair at the Texas A&M College of Veterinary Medicine & Biomedical Sciences (VMBS) presented a wealth of opportunities for students to explore unique areas within veterinary medicine.

 The fair, which is co-hosted annually by the VMBS and the Texas Veterinary Medical Association (TVMA), connects Texas A&M veterinary students and other job seekers with private practices, corporations, and governmental entities offering externships, jobs, and other career-related opportunities.